Maid Sama!: Manga

 Maid Sama! is written and illustrated by Hiro Fujiwara.
 This series was serialized in Hakusensha's shōjo manga magazine LaLa, from December 24, 2005 to September 24, 2013.
 The 85 individual chapters were collected into eighteen tankōbon volumes, released between September 5, 2006 and February 5, 2014.

 At their Anime Expo 2008 panel, North American publisher Tokyopop announced its various newly licensed series and that Kaichō wa Maid-sama! would be titled Maid-sama!.
-The series has been relicensed by Viz Media in North America, JPF in Poland, Pika Édition in France, Carlsen Verlag in Germany, Panini Comics in Italy, Mexico and Brazil, and Everglory Publishing Co in Taiwan.
-In Indonesia, the series was published by M&C Comic.
+They published eight volumes from 2009 to 2011.
+The series has been relicensed by Viz Media in North America, JPF in Poland, Pika Édition in France, Carlsen Verlag in Germany, Panini Comics in Italy, Mexico and Brazil, Everglory Publishing Co in Taiwan, M&C Comic in Indonesia and Rosman in Russia.

 Volume list

 Anime

 The October 2009 issue of LaLa announced that a 26 episode anime television adaptation of the series would be produced.
 It was broadcast in TBS and BS-TBS during Spring 2010.
 The April 2010 issue of LaLa revealed the broadcast date to be on April 1, 2010 at 1:55 midnight.
 The adaptation was also present at the Tokyo International Anime Fair with Ayumi Fujimura, Nobuhiko Okamoto, Kana Hanazawa and Yū Kobayashi's attendance.
-The anime series is licensed by Sentai Filmworks, with The Anime Network currently streaming the series on their video portal.
+The anime series is licensed by Sentai Filmworks, with The Anime Network streaming the series on their video portal until Section23 Films announced the discontinuation of Anime Network Online the 29th of August, 2017.
 Anime distributor Section23 Films released the first subtitled-only set on DVD, June 7, 2011.
 The second subtitled-DVD set was released on August 2, 2011.
 A complete collection on DVD was released on October 9, 2012.
 Sentai Filmworks & Section23 re-released the series on DVD and Blu-ray, with an English dub on January 27, 2015.

 The staff list was announced and Hiroaki Sakurai directed the series with series composition done by Mamiko Ikeda who previously worked on the series composition for Emma: A Victorian Romance series and most recently the Rental Magica series and Hanasakeru Seishōnen, while the animation character designs by Yuki Imoto and music composed by Tōru Motoyama.
 The series was animated by J.C.Staff who previously worked on Honey and Clover, Toradora! and Nodame Cantabile.
 Ayumi Fujimura and Nobuhiko Okamoto took on the role of Misaki Ayuzawa and Takumi Usui respectively.